the-events-calendar/the-events-calendar/readme.txt

 == Documentation ==

 All of our online documentation can be found at <a href="http://tri.be/support/documentation?ref=tec-readme" target="_blank">http://tri.be/support/documentation</a>.

+Some docs you may find particularly useful are:

+* <a href="http://tri.be/support/documentation/events-calendar-pro-new-user-primer/">The Events Calendar New User Primer</a>
+* <a href="http://tri.be/support/documentation/events-calendar-themers-guide/">The Themer's Guide to The Events Calendar</a>
+* <a href="http://tri.be/support/faqs/">The Events Calendar FAQ</a>

-Tutorials are accessible at <a href="http://tri.be/the-events-calendar-for-wordpress-tutorials/?ref=tec-readme" target="_blank">http://tri.be/the-events-calendar-for-wordpress-tutorials.</a>
+Tutorials are available at <a href="http://tri.be/the-events-calendar-for-wordpress-tutorials/?ref=tec-readme" target="_blank">http://tri.be/the-events-calendar-for-wordpress-tutorials.</a>

-For template tags, you can view our template tag includes in the "public" folder to read through the functions directly.
+For template tags, open the plugin directory and visiting /plugins/events/public/template-tags/ where you can find a list of those available.

-If you have any questions about this plugin, please take look at the dedicated forum here on WordPress.org at <a href="http://wordpress.org/tags/the-events-calendar">http://wordpress.org/tags/the-events-calendar</a>.
+If you have any questions about this plugin, please take look at the forum here on WordPress.org at <a href="http://wordpress.org/tags/the-events-calendar">http://wordpress.org/tags/the-events-calendar</a>.
 Please search existing threads before opening a new one.

-If you want, you can read the <a href="http://tri.be/support/forums/?ref=tec-readme">Modern Tribe PRO support forums</a>.
+The <a href="http://tri.be/support/forums/?ref=tec-readme">Modern Tribe PRO support forums</a> are available for you to read.
 You won't, however, be able to post a message in any forums beyond Pre-Sale Questions unless you have purchase a PRO license.

 == Contributors ==